neverRare/butter/doc/idea.md

 -/
 ```

-The content will be parsed as markdown and codeblocks inside will be parsed as butter codes (not checked, just lexed).
+The content will be parsed as markdown.
 This means multiline comments may be nested as long as it is contained within codeblocks.
 Primarily intended for textual comments and documentation comments.

 ## Ignore codeblock